 You’re thinking of taking your holiday in Iran.
 Great choice.
 Iran is incredible, and amongst the 35 countries I have visited, it has rocketed to the top of my “favourite countries” list.
 But, unless you’re from a small group of nationalities (Turkish and Malaysian for example), you’ll need an Iran visa.

 There are three methods of obtaining an Iran visa.

 Get An Iranian Travel Agency to Apply for an Iran Visa on Your Behalf

 Option one – use an Iran based travel agency to piece together a tailor made holiday for you in Iran.
 In this case, choose a travel agent that will assist with your Iran visa.
 This is no doubt the easiest way to get your tourist visa for Iran.
 But, it’s also certain to be the most expensive.
 All you really need is patience, the application process may take two months, sometimes longer, sometimes shorter.
 Plan ahead.

 The length of your allowed stay in Iran as a tourist will vary depending upon the length of your tour – but is commonly issued as a 30 day tourist visa.
 This is the maximum length of the Iran tourist visa.

 Americans, British and Canadians, this is likely to be the only way you can apply for a Iran visa.
-The requirements are stringent for your nationalities -t he Iranian government requires that all American, British, and Canadian tourists travel through Iran with either a government authorised private guide or group tour.
+It’s requirement for these nationalities, that all American, British, and Canadian tourists travel through Iran with either a government authorised private guide or group tour.

 Independent Travellers – How to Get an Iran Visa on Arrival at the Airport